Privacy Notice | Tarsus

 B. Personal information categories listed in the California Customer Records statute.

-Service providers; advertising partners; analytics partners and other parties you may authorize
+Service providers; advertising partners (limited information about your interactions with certain health-related pages in our online Services); analytics partners and other parties you may authorize.

 C. Protected classification characteristics under California or federal law.